-We all know the frustration of trying to get a stubborn infant to say “Dada,” We point to objects, frantically trying to impress vocabulary upon our gurgling progeny, even as we doubt whether they’re paying attention.
+We all know the frustration of trying to get a stubborn infant to hit the developmental milestone of saying “Dada.”
+We point to objects, frantically trying to impress vocabulary upon our gurgling progeny, even as we doubt whether they’re paying attention.
 Now, a new study has demonstrated that infants as young as nine-months-old are indeed learning when parents name objects for them—and actively participating, by structuring their babbled responses around their parents’ positive feedback.

 “For parents, this knowledge might come as a welcome relief: Yes, your children are learning when you name objects for them,” coauthor on the study Rachel Albert of Lebanon Valley College in Pennsylvania wrote in Scientific American.
 “With this knowledge comes the opportunity to be a more effective communication partner for your growing child.”

 Prior studies have shown that parents do just about everything to get their kids to talk, including changing the timbre of their voices in consistent ways across cultures.
 And their efforts are not in vain.
 Researchers have demonstrated that one-on-one “conversation” with babbling babies gives them a serious leg up in developing their language skills later in life.
 But until now, it was unclear why babies babble in the first place, or precisely how their babbling leads to language.

 For this new study, Albert and colleagues watched as mothers interacted with nine-month-olds, and found that infants babble strategically to elicit specific reactions from their caregivers.
 For instance, a baby might hold a ball and run through a battery of noises until she arrives at “ba”.
 Once she hits that sound, mothers tend to react excitedly because the babble sounds like “ball”.
 Meanwhile, the study suggests, babies are neurologically hardwired to bounce sounds off adults until they get positive feedback.
 Which means babbling is essentially experimental conversation.